ckan/ckanext-dcat/README.md

 Loading it on the ini file will result in an exception on startup.

 The XML serialization described in the [spec.datacatalogs.org](http://spec.datacatalogs.org/#datasets_serialization_format) site is a valid RDF/XML one, so changing the harvester should have no effect.
 There might be slight differences in the way CKAN fields are created though, check [Compatibility mode](#compatibility-mode) for more details.

+## Translation of fields

+The `dcat` plugin automatically translates the keys of the dcat fields used in the frontend.
+This makes it very easy to display the fields in the current language.

+To disable this behavior, you can set the following config value in your ini file (default: True):

+    ckanext.dcat.translate_keys = False

 ## Running the Tests